The cost of cuts

 Disabled people should not be blamed for the country’s economic issues.
 There are 16 million disabled people in the UK.
 Some of us are in work, others want to work but are denied the opportunity.
 Others may never be able to work.
 The government must listen to disabled people.
 They must work with us to reform the benefits system, rather than making it worse.

-Tell the Government the cost of cuts would be catastrophic.
+Tell the government the cost of cuts would be catastrophic.

 By adding your name, you’re showing the Government we are united against cuts to disability benefits.